Clever/moredis/README.md

             val: '{{toString ._id}}'
 ```

-Now you can see that both our query and our map name are paramaterized by this "group" parameter.
+Now you can see that both our query and our map name are parameterized by this "group" parameter.
 You can pass that parameter in on the commandline like so:

 ```bash
 $ ./moredis -c demo-cache -p '{"group": "507f1f77bcf86cd799432222"}'